-(2) 'Amounts not distributed' are the fraction of the overall credits opened for general studies (1,490,000 u.a.) which has not yet been used by the principal authorizing officer of the EDF to finance these operations, as well as general studies and programmes of colloquia, training courses and information which cannot be distributed between the individual countries.
+(\) 'Amounts not distributed' are the fraction of the overall credits opened for general studies (1,490,000 u.a.) which has not yet been used by the principal authorizing officer of the EDF to finance these operations, as well as general studies and programmes of colloquia, training courses and information which cannot be distributed between the individual countries.

-76. An analysis of the sums committed from the second European Development Fund shows that five countries, which are the most important economically, have received the greatest assistance (Congo-Kinshasa, Madagascar, Ivory Coast, Senegal, Cameroon) with credits amounting to 312.5m u.a., i.e. almost half the total funds of the EDF.
+(Congo-Kinshasa, Madagascar, Ivory Coast, Senegal, Cameroon) with credits amounting to 312.5m u.a., i.e. almost half the total funds of the EDF.
 However, the Commission of the Communities will have to make a sustained effort to correct certain imbalances which appeared in previous years if aid is to be distributed as equitably as possible between the 18 AASM.

-The guidelines laid down by the Association Council only provide a general framework and do not make it easy to distribute credits between the 18 countries whose governments lodge applications for financial aid for specific projects.
+The guidelines laid down by the Association Council only provide a general framework and do' not make it easy to distribute credits between the 18 countries whose governments lodge applications for financial aid for specific projects.
 The European Development Fund has to choose between two options:

-- (a) Either to distribute the credits as equitably as possible between the 18 countries at the risk of diluting, the sums available; - (b) Or to give priority to sound projects put forward by States which are in the best position to achieve a rapid rate of economic development, thus enabling the latter to develop more independently and act as leaders for the more backward Associated States.
+- (a) Either to distribute the credits as equitably as possible between the 18 countries at the risk of diluting the sums available; - (b) Or to give priority to sound projects put forward by States which are in the best position to achieve a rapid rate of economic development, thus enabling the latter to develop more independently and act as leaders for the more backward Associated States.

-In fact the Commission has combined these two formulae and tried to allocate aid fairly so as to favour sound projects (generally proposed by the countries with the most advanced economies) while striking a balance between the 18 countries in the spirit of the Preamble to the Convention which calls for the harmonious and balanced development of all the associated States.
+In fact the Commission has combined these two formulae and tried to allocate aid fairly so as to favour sound projects (generally proposed by the countries with the most advanced economies) while striking a balance between the 18 countries in the spirit of the Preamble to the Convention which calls for the harmonious and balanced development of all the Associated States.